-If a dispute arises between members of the CIO about the validity or propriety of anything done by the members under this constitution, and the dispute cannot be resolved by agreement, the parties to the dispute must first try in good faith to settle the dispute by mediation before resorting to litigation.
+If a dispute arises between members of the CIO about the validity or propriety of anything done by the members under this Constitution, and the dispute cannot be resolved by agreement, the parties to the dispute must first try in good faith to settle the dispute by mediation before resorting to litigation.

-28. Amendment of constitution
+28. Amendment of Constitution

-As provided by clauses 224-227 of the Charities Act 2011:
+As provided by sections 224-227 of the Charities Act 2011:

-- (1) This constitution can only be amended: - (a) by resolution agreed in writing by all members of the CIO; or

-(b) by a resolution passed by a 75% majority of votes cast at a general meeting of the members of the CIO.

-(2) Any alteration of clause 3 {Objects}, clause 29 (Voluntary winding up or dissolution), this clause, or of any provision where the alteration would provide authorisation for any benefit to be obtained by charity trustees or members of the CIO or persons connected with them, requires the prior written consent of the Charity Commission.

-(3) No amendment that is inconsistent with the provisions of the Charities Act2011 or the General Regulations shall be valid.

-(4) A copy of any resolution altering the constitution, together with a copy of the CIO's constitution as amended, must be sent to the Commission within 15 days from the date on which the resolution is passed.
+- a.
+This Constitution can only be amended: - i.
+By resolution agreed in writing by all members of the CIO; or - ii.
+By a resolution passed by a 75% majority of those voting at a general meeting of the members of the CIO called in accordance with Clause 11 (General Meetings of Members). - b.
+Any alteration of Clause 3 (Object), Clause 29 (Voluntary Winding Up or Dissolution), this clause, or of any provision where the alteration would provide authorisation for any benefit to be obtained by charity trustees or members of the CIO or persons connected with them, requires the prior written consent of the Charity Commission. - c.
+No amendment that is inconsistent with the provisions of the Charities Act 2011 or the General Regulations shall be valid. - d.
+A copy of every resolution altering the Constitution, together with a copy of the CIO's Constitution as amended, must be sent to the Commission within 15 days from the date on which the resolution is passed.
 The amendment does not take effect until it has been recorded in the Register of Charities.

-29. Voluntary winding up or dissolution
+29. Voluntary Winding Up or Dissolution

-(1) As provided by the Dissolution Regulations, the CIO may be dissolved by resolution of its members.
-Any decision by the members to wind up or dissolve the CIO can only be made:

-(a) at a general meeting of the members of the CIO called in accordance with clause 11(Meetings of Members), of which not less than 14 days' notice has been given to those eligible to attend and vote:

-- (i) by a resolution passed by a 75% majority of those voting, or - (ii) by a resolution passed by decision taken without a vote and without any expression of dissent in response to the question put to the general meeting; or - (b) by a resolution agreed in writing by all members of the CIO. - (2) subject to the payment of all the CIO's debts:
+- a.
+As provided by the Dissolution Regulations, the CIO may be dissolved by resolution of its members.
+Any decision by the members to wind up or dissolve the CIO can only be made: - At a general meeting of the members of the CIO called in accordance with Clause 11 (General Meetings of Members), of which not less than 14 days' notice has been given to those eligible to attend and vote - (a) By a resolution passed by a 75% majority of those voting, or - (b) By a resolution passed by decision taken without a vote and without any expression of dissent in response to the question put to the general meeting; or - ii.
+By a resolution agreed in writing by all members of the CIO. - b.
+Subject to the payment of all the CIO's debts: